Key questions to ask in finding the perfect stroller or travel system for your family travel needs

 - Unless you simply love babywearing all the time and never travel too far, accept that if you have more than one child less than three years apart (or even four!) you should invest in a double.
 If you still love your single, try and store it for those interim years as there will be a day again where you only need a single.

-- It is worth paying more for a better brand if you want it to last the distance; good quality pushchair brands like Britax, Baby Jogger, Mountain Buggy, Maclaren have good reputations for good reasons.
+- It is worth paying more for a better brand if you want it to last the distance; good quality pushchair brands have good reputations for good reasons.

-- Collapsible strollers that fit in the overhead locker like the Nano or Yoyo might be great when you have one child or multiple adults; when you have multiple children or travelling solo just remember when it’s not being used it’s another thing for you to carry as well as the kids and the bags.
+- Collapsible strollers that fit in a airplane overhead locker like the Mountain Buggy Nano or Yoyo might be great when you have one child or multiple adults; when you have multiple children or travelling solo just remember when it’s not being used it’s another thing for you to carry as well as the kids and the bags.

 - I strongly suggest spending the little bit extra for a travel bag to store your pushchair, these things can be quite roughly handled by baggage handlers and frequently break, so give them something with a handle to hold it by, even getting items shrink-wrapped and making a handle with tape will do.
 (We also photograph our baby equipment before travel so if there is any damage you can prove condition prior to travel back to the airline).